cnbbooks/lfe-sicp/ch1/tree_recursion.md

 \end{cases}
 $$

-We can immediately translate this definition into a recursive procedure for computing Fibonacci numbers:
+We can immediately translate this definition into a recursive function for computing Fibonacci numbers:

 ```lisp
 (defun fib